mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 # [fit] `(URLRequest) -> URLResponse`

-^ So, on the high level, it is not unreasonable to say that a web server framework is nothing but a function `(URLRequest) -> HTTPURLResponse`.
+^ So, on the high level, it is not unreasonable to say that a web server framework is nothing more but a function `(URLRequest) -> HTTPURLResponse`.
 In fact, thinking of it this way can be highly illuminating and expose a lot of wonderful compositions.

 ^ It's this level that I am most interested in and been doing a lot of work.
 My goal is to break up this function up into as many small, composable, understandable units as possible.
-Things like routing, data fetching, middleware, view rendering, etc... can be expressed as very simple pure functions.
-And when you operate on this level you are able to see some really beautiful compositions and code reuse that is hard to see otherwise.
+Things like routing, data fetching, middleware, view rendering, etc... can be expressed as very simple pure functions. we are going to be taking a lot of inspiration from functional programming.

 ---
 [.build-lists: true]